henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 we tag the container with the commit hash and branch name, and push to our private docker registry.

 The application is started by `mix phoenix.server` (with `MIX_ENV=prod`) and that's about it.
-I'd love to try out releases sometime, but it will have to wait until a project where it makes more sense.
+I'd love to try out releases sometime, but once again, deadlines.

 ## Conclusion

 ### Libraries

-Finding a good library is hard!
+Finding good libraries are hard!
 The options available is still quite limited, and the ones available is almost always terribly documented (and I'm not pointing fingers, My library lacks documentation as well).
 So expect to spend _way_ more time then you'd think, reading the source to figure out